Koukyosyumei/AIJack/README.md

 - Mohammadi, Mohammadreza, et al. "Privacy-preserving Federated Learning System for Fatigue Detection."
 2023 IEEE International Conference on Cyber Security and Resilience (CSR).
 IEEE, 2023.
 - Huang, Shiyuan.
 A General Framework for Model Adaptation to Meet Practical Constraints in Computer Vision.
 Diss.
 Columbia University, 2024.
 - Liu, Can, Jin Wang, and Dongyang Yu.
 "RAF-GI: Towards Robust, Accurate and Fast-Convergent Gradient Inversion Attack in Federated Learning." arXiv preprint arXiv:2403.08383 (2024).

+# Contribution

+AIJack welcomes contributions of any kind.
+If you'd like to address a bug or propose a new feature, please refer to [our guide](docs/source/contribution.rst).

 # Contact